 Read the editorial from “This Day” here:

-The presence of a clinic adjacent to Graceland International School.
+The consideration of a hospital adjacent to Graceland International School.

-AEP has been presented with a wonderful opportunity; one that will enhance both the school and the surrounding neighborhood.
+AEP has been made aware of a wonderful opportunity, one that will enhance both the school and the surrounding neighborhood.
 Kateri Medical Services, Inc., led by Ven.
-Tom Furrer, formerly of Trinity Church, Tariffville, has been in discussion with AEP and Bishop John to build a clinic.
-The conversations began last March, when AEP representatives met with Bishop John and a group of doctors.
+Tom Furrer, president of that non-profit organization, has been involved in discussion with Bishop John Danbinta regarding plans to build a hospital adjacent to the the school.
+The conversations began last March, when an AEP representative was invited to attend a meeting with the two leaders and a group of doctors.
 Ven.
-Tom Furrer provided the parameters for the construction of the proposed clinic adjacent to our school reinforces the connection between education and medical care.
-While there is not timeline for the project at this time, dialogue is continuing...stay tuned!
+Tom Furrer provided the parameters for the construction of the proposed hospital.
+This proposed project reinforces the connection between education and medical care.

-Based on the outcomes from that discussion, Kateri Medical Services, Inc. has offered to build the clinic at no cost to AEP.
-In addition, they will provide the funding to staff it for one year.
+Based on the outcomes from that discussion, Kateri Medical Services, Inc. has offered to build the hospital.
+They will also provide funding to staff it for one year.
 Kateri Medical Services, Inc. has sought out contributors, making the entire proposal a reality for Graceland International School.

-The prospect of a clinic in this area of Nigeria provides wonderful opportunities on a multitude of levels.
-Below: Doctors and pastors together with Bishop John (second from right), Ven.
-Tom Furrer, Kateri Medical Services, Inc., and Elaine Chagnon, AEP Board Member.
+The prospect of a hospital in this area of Nigeria provides wonderful opportunities on a multitude of levels.

 Nigeria is the most populous nation in Africa, and the seventh most populous in the world.
 Nigeria’s education sector has been overburdened by strong population growth and a significant ‘youth bulge.’
 (More than 60 percent of the country’s population is under the age of 24.)